FIVE YEARS AFTER

 Of all the times, why did I have to stammer now, Presto wondered.

-This is a story that just came to me as I thought about the lives the children would have to live through if they ever did escape the Realm.
+This story came to me as I thought about the lives the children would have to go through if they ever did escape the Realm.
 After they escaped, there are two things they might have found out - firstly, that years had passed and everyone they knew had given up looking for them or hoping they might be alive.
 Secondly - and this is implied in the show more than once - time moves more slowly in the Realm, and even if they escaped after years in that world, it'd be like they'd never left on Earth.

-In some ways the second option is far worse: imagine going through all their adventures as a group, and no one else ever believing anything happened to you at all.
-Overnight, you'd be a completely different kid to the one your classmates thought you were.
-And the world would seem impossibly different to you.
+In some ways the second option is far worse: imagine going through all those adventures as a group, and no one else ever believing anything happened to you at all.
+Overnight, you'd be a completely different kid to the one your classmates and your family thought you were.
+And the world itself would seem impossibly different to you.
 That's a whole lot of childhood memories and adventures to keep in a closed box, only five other people ever knowing that they happened at all.